Meghan McCain: Subsequent career

 McCain began writing for The Daily Beast in January 2009.

-In March 2009, she wrote an article for The Daily Beast titled "My Beef With Ann Coulter."
-In this article, she questioned Republican support for conservative author and columnist Ann Coulter.
+In March 2009, McCain wrote an article for The Daily Beast entitled "My Beef With Ann Coulter."
+In this article, McCain questioned why Republicans support Coulter, calling her "offensive, radical, insulting, and confusing".
 While Coulter did not respond, conservative radio talk show host Laura Ingraham challenged McCain's article by comparing her to a "valley girl."
 Ingraham also mocked McCain: "Ok, I was really hoping that I was going to get that role in The Real World, but then I realized that, well, they don't like plus-sized models."
-McCain responded to Ingraham in a second article for The Daily Beast titled "Quit Talking About My Weight, Laura Ingraham": "Instead of intellectually debating our ideological differences about the future of the Republican Party, Ingraham resorted to making fun of my age and weight, in the fashion of the mean girls in high school."
-McCain also stated that she thought the change in discourse toward her body was "terrible" and further argued, "When Tyra Banks went on her show in a bathing suit and said 'kiss my fat ass,' that's what I feel like.
-Kiss my fat ass!"
-Ingraham responded by calling McCain a "useful idiot."
-During a later interview on Larry King Live, McCain said that as far as she is concerned, "with what's going on with Laura Ingraham, on my end, it's over."
-She also told King that Coulter never responded to her article, which, she stated, "is fine with me....
-All I wanted to do is show women that you don't have to be Ann Coulter and Laura Ingraham to have a place in the Republican Party....
-Supriya Jindal is a good role model, but a lot of people hadn't heard of her."
+McCain responded to Ingraham in another article for The Daily Beast entitled "Quit Talking About My Weight, Laura Ingraham": "Instead of intellectually debating our ideological differences about the future of the Republican Party, Ingraham resorted to making fun of my age and weight, in the fashion of the mean girls in high school".

-In April 2009, she signed a six-figure book deal with Hyperion.
+In April 2009, McCain signed a six-figure book deal with Hyperion.
 She described her aims in this way: "All I am trying to be is a young, cool Republican woman for other Republican women."
-Politico stated that while John McCain did not emerge from the 2008 election victorious, "his Bud Light–drinking, talk-show–appearing, insouciantly Twittering 24-year-old daughter" did."
-Speaking at the 2009 Log Cabin Republican Convention, McCain said there was "a war brewing in the Republican Party" between the past and the future, and that "Most of the old school Republicans are scared shitless of that future."
-She followed that by saying her enjoyment of Twitter was diminished by the presence of top Republican strategist Karl Rove, saying, "I can't shake the fact that Karl Rove is following me—it can be creepy" and "We need to take Twitter back from the creepy people."
+Politico stated that while John McCain did not emerge victorious from the 2008 election, "his Bud Light–drinking, talk-show–appearing, insouciantly Twittering 24-year-old daughter" did.
+Speaking at the 2009 Log Cabin Republican Convention, McCain said there was "a war brewing in the Republican Party" between the past and the future, and that "most of the old school Republicans are scared shitless of that future."